 The issues related to the varying claims of the territorial waters were raised in the year 1967 in the United Nations.
-It was during the Third UN Conference on the Law of the Sea (UNCLOS III) of 1973 where the UN ambassador, Mr. Arvid Pardo requested for a legal power that could bring about international governance over the oceanic floor and bed.
+During the Third UN Conference on the Law of the Sea (UNCLOS III) of 1973, the UN ambassador, Mr. Arvid Pardo requested a legal power that could bring about international governance over the oceanic floor and bed.

 Initiatives under UNCLOS

 The first Conference on the Law of the Sea (UNCLOS I) was held in the year 1956 at Geneva, Switzerland by the United Nations.
 This conference resulted in the following four treaties:

 |Convention on the Territorial Sea and Contiguous Zone||Convention on Fishing and Conservation of Living Resources of the High Seas|

 |Convention on the High Seas||Convention on the Continental Shelf|

 Several initiatives were taken after the establishment of the United Nations Conference on the Law of the Sea (UNCLOS) which are mentioned below:

 - International Tribunal for the Law of the Sea (ITLOS)

 - Established by the UNCLOS, the International Tribunal for the Law of the Sea is an independent judicial body that adjudicates disputes arising out of the convention.
 ITLOS was signed on December 10, 1982, and entered into force on November 16, 1994.
 To know more about ITLOS, refer to the linked page.

 - It was formed in 1994 for regulating the exploration and exploitation of marine non-living resources of oceans in international waters.